To download/save this report in PDF format, please click here.

 U.S. Companies that require travel of foreign businesspersons to the United States should be advised that security evaluations are handled via an interagency process.
 Visa applicants should go to the following links.

-Taxis are plentiful and are generally the most effective way of moving around Buenos Aires.
+Taxis are plentiful and fares are reasonable, and are generally the most effective way of moving around Buenos Aires.
 A widely available private car service, called "remise", is also available and is the recommended method of travel from Ezeiza International Airport into Buenos Aires.
 Remise services have counters at the airport.
 For security reasons, the U.S. Embassy in Buenos Aires recommends that travelers use either remises or radio taxis, rather than hailing taxis on the street.

 Travel in Argentina can be accomplished by train, bus, or car, although air travel is recommended for many trips to key cities in the provinces due to large distances.